Chapter 2 · System Design Fundamentals

 Worked example: photo sharing Slide 10

-Photo app Pebble — photos dominate storage and egress, the opposite shape from Quill.
+A photo app called Pebble.
+Here the photos themselves dominate both storage and outbound traffic — the exact opposite shape from Quill.

 1 · Inputs